purescript/purescript/CONTRIBUTING.md

 ```
 stack build --profile
 ```
 This will also take a while the first time it is run.
-Incremental builds are faster.
-If you are using stack 2.x, you may swap between standard and profiling builds without a rebuild penalty as work for each is saved in separate directories.

 Setting-up a local shell for your profiling build is similar to the steps for the standard build, just add the `--profile` flag:
 ```